apache/pekko-projection/docs/src/main/paradox/eventsourced.md

 Java
 :  @@snip [EventSourcedDocExample.java](/examples/src/test/java/jdocs/eventsourced/EventSourcedDocExample.java) { #eventsByTagSourceProvider }

-This example is using the [Cassandra plugin for Akka Persistence](https://doc.akka.io/docs/akka-persistence-cassandra/current/read-journal.html), but same code can be used for other Akka Persistence plugins by replacing the `CassandraReadJournal.Identifier`.
+This example is using the [Cassandra plugin for Apache Pekko Persistence](https://doc.akka.io/docs/akka-persistence-cassandra/current/read-journal.html), but same code can be used for other Apache Pekko Persistence plugins by replacing the `CassandraReadJournal.Identifier`.
 For example the [JDBC plugin](https://doc.akka.io/docs/akka-persistence-jdbc/current/) can be used.
 You will use the same plugin as you have configured for the write side that is used by the `EventSourcedBehavior`.